SandraWimberger/pRIMA/SaW_Statistics/README.md

 # Statistically analysis of the Cas9 targeted-sites
 ## Running the code will calculate the percentage of editing efficiency from mapped reads and percentage of insertions mutated reads.
 Graphical representation in Pie-charts.

-The code use the variant table as an input file to calcuate different parametes of a Cas9-targeting experiment.
+The code uses the variant table as an input file to calcuate different parameters of a Cas9-targeting experiment.

 A test file is provided in the folder ("test_dataset_statistics.csv").

-The table is based on NGS variants plus two additional columns (dublications and microhomologies)
+The table is based on NGS variants plus two additional columns (dublications and microhomologies).

 Additionally the user needs to provide a the number of mapped reads which can be extracted from the tsv file.

 # How to run the code
 ## Input
-Pandas library is used for dataframe

 1. Table of variant in **.csv** format.